Why the iPad?

 Tenuto - Good aural training app for recognising chords, intervals, etc. Also shows you how everything looks on the keyboard.
 Easy to use, good functionality.
 Also try Right Note – great app for beginning to learn about intervals, pitch and melody.
 I haven’t decided which is the best yet!

 AnyTune - an app that takes any recording from your library or dropbox and allows you to slow it down or speed it up without changing the pitch.
 Also has easy looping, editing, etc. fantastic app which you can trial for free, but the full version will cost you $15.
 Money well spent.
 Here’s one of my blogging friends demonstrating AnyTune.
 And another good article about AnyTune is here.

 FlashCardlet (Flashcards*) – There are hundreds of flashcard apps out there, but this is the one I use with my students.
 For a full run-down on how to use flashcards in your studio read my blog post: Online/iPhone/iPad flashcards for exam scale/arpeggio practice.

-Check out Moosic Studio - sorts out all your scheduling and invoicing needs.
-Great app!
+Another great option is Moosic Studio – sorts out all your scheduling and invoicing needs.

 If you’re looking to use the iPad for notation, try NotateMe (this converts handwritten scores into printed music – very clever and also for Android) or Notion (which accepts MIDI input if you want to play your piece into the iPad to score).